-Our village is served extremely well on the Main Road by the Post Office and general store, Arnolds farm butchers and grocery store and we also have a well stocked newsagent.
+Our village is served extremely well on the Main Road by the Co-op, Coffee Shop, Gift Shop, Hairdresser and a Health Spa, there is also a motor repair garage.

-Sharrick's fish and chip shop next to the post office is the hub of the village at tea time.
+Sharrick's fish and chip shop next to the Ashiana Indian take-away is the hub of the village.

 Newark is 6 miles north of Long Bennington on the A1 and on the East Coast Main Line railway from Kings Cross.
-It is a pretty market town on the River Trent.
-It has quite a quite a few independent fashion boutiques, a lovely historic market square featuring the Town Hall and the Old Butter Market.
+It is a pretty market town on the River Trent with it's own castle and theatre.
+It has independent fashion boutiques, a lovely historic market square featuring the Town Hall and the Old Butter Market.
 The market days are Wednesday, Friday and Saturday.
 Monday is the Flea market and Thursday the bric-a-brac day.

-Waitrose, Morrisons and Sainsbury’s are the main supermarkets.
+Waitrose, Morrisons, Lidl, Aldi and Sainsbury’s are the main supermarkets.
 A tip for parking for the market – Morrisons car park.